 Thousands of cards are sent every year to the post office in St. Patrick, Missouri, to be “hand-stamped with a pictorial cancellation commemorating St. Patrick’s Day.”
 St. Patrick is more a hamlet than a town now, but the community does host a locally famous celebration that includes mass at the church (modelled on a church in Ireland), breakfast, lunch, dinner, and lots of Irish music.

-Cape Girardeau is home to one of Missouri’s best pub crawls, an annual event taking in 13 clubs and restaurants.
-Crawlers have a chance at some prizes, as well as a St. Pat’s Pint Glass for those who complete the crawl.
-The Pub Crawl Package includes a t-shirt, pint glass, two drink tickets, and automatic entry in the prize drawings, and crawlers help raise money for local charities.
+Cape Girardeau is home to one of Missouri's best pub crawls, an annual event taking in 11 clubs and restaurants.
+Crawlers have a chance at some prizes for those who complete the crawl, giveaways are limited so be sure to get out there early!

 An unusual St. Patrick’s Day tradition, the annual Water Parade is a fun trip on the lake and a great way to kick off the boating season.
 Families are invited to decorate their boats and join the parade, which both begins and ends in Sunrise Beach.
 Come and stand along the shore to clap the parade on, or buy a ticket to enjoy the parade from a cruise boat.
 Better yet, decorate your own boat and join in the festivities